WillKWL/Project-NBAGames/source/README.md

   - When threshold is higher, we only predict a few games to be a sure win.
 Therefore we cannot differentiate between teams, leading to a lower precision in predicting the ranking

 ## Teams with greatest regret of not winning the playoff game
+- Caution of reading probability without careful calibration on test set
-- By sorting teams by predicted probability of winning a playoff game, we can tell which playoff game should have been won
+- By sorting teams by predicted probabilities of winning a playoff game as confidence scores, we can tell which playoff game should have been won
 - <img src="../data/image/2022-10-02-18-48-35.png">
 - Honorable mentions include
-  - 2015-16 Warriors vs Cavaliers
+  - 2015-16 Warriors vs Cavaliers finals
   - 72-win season for Warriors
   - Game 5 when Warriors were up 3-1
   - Game 7 when Warriors were at home and the series is tied 3-3